tellery/website/docs/getting-started/production-setup.md

 ### System Configuration

-`system.web.host` is required, setting it, to specify the access domain of tellery service
+`system.web.host` is required, setting it, to specify the access domain of Tellery service

 If your written language is not English, you can modify your search plugin through [this document](https://github.com/tellery/tellery) to get a better search experience.